On the independence number of de Bruijn graphs: Exact formulas for k=11,13,17

 More precisely, there exists an independent set in the simple graph underlying $B(13,2)$ of cardinality $3781$ that contains $0^{13}$ and excludes $1^{13}$. \end{theorem}

 \begin{proof} There are

 non-trivial rotation orbits, so the binary upper bound \eqref{eq:binary-upper-prime} gives

-The certificate for $k=13$ records one phase for each of the $630$ non-trivial rotation orbits.
+The certificate for $k=13$ records one decimal marker for each of the $630$ non-trivial rotation orbits.
 Applying the verification protocol described above reconstructs an independent set of cardinality $3781$ containing $0^{13}$ and excluding $1^{13}$.
 Therefore the upper bound is sharp, and $\alpha(13,2)=3781$. \end{proof}

 \begin{corollary} For every $q\ge2$,

 \end{corollary}